Ravikishore2005/Amazon-Clone/README.md

 # Amazon Clone 🛒

-A Amazon Clone website built using HTML and CSS.
+Amazon Clone website built using HTML and CSS.

 ## 🚀 Features
 - Home page with navbar and banner